MeetStark34/WellpackProject/README.md

 ---

-# ✨ Built with curiosity, collaboration, and a lot of coffee ☕
+# ✨ Built with Curiosity, Collaboration, and a lot of Coffee ☕